dcbardin/LaneLines_Project/writeup_PROJECT1.md

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Import pacages and load image

 I import the respective packages and load a test image.
-Matplotlib read iage as RGB and cv2 read the iage as GBR.
+Matplotlib read image as RGB and cv2 read the iage as GBR.

-![alt text][image1]

 ### 2. Convert image to gray and remove the noises